diatomzone/diatomzone.github.io/collections/_articlesdir/thoughts-n-reviews/y0-rec.md

   - no prior knowledge required
   - modern (2015)
   - one of the best entries the series has to offer
+- also, you can catch it on steam sale for $5 USD lol

 ## linear story in an open world